Writing your book is enough of a challenge.

 - Set your time frame: for example, Jan 1, 2021 to Dec 31, 2021.

 - To view your top pages: click on the Behavior tab.
 Then Site Content.
 Then click on All Pages.
 This generates a report that shows you the total amount of page views your content has received.

 - Then assess your content.
 Which posts were your top performers.?
 Do you see any patterns in the type, quality, or format of the top posts?
 Use this info to determine what post styles and content you should focus more on going forward.

 54 Types of Blog Posts That Magnetically Attract Your Reader’s Attention

 Leveraging some popular post archetypes and customizing them with the info that you’ve gathered above, can help you deliver high-quality posts – in less time.

-Plus, varying the types of blog posts not only keeps thing interesting (for both you and your readers), but gives you the opportunity to see what post types your target audience prefers.
+Plus, varying the types of blog posts not only keeps things interesting (for both you and your readers) but gives you the opportunity to see what post types your target audience prefers.

 1. Pillar Post – In-depth posts that define your blog and brand.